nelwey/online-survey-backend/RENDER_DEPLOYMENT.md

 ## Step 6: Deploy and Run Migrations

-### Option A: Run Migrations Manually (Recommended for first deployment)
+### Automatic Migrations (Recommended)

+**Migrations now run automatically on server startup!**

+The server will automatically run all database migrations when it starts.
+This is safe because:
+- All migrations are idempotent (safe to run multiple times)
+- They use `IF NOT EXISTS` and `CREATE OR REPLACE` statements
+- If migrations fail, the server will still start (with a warning)

+Just deploy and the migrations will run automatically.
+Check the logs to verify migrations completed successfully.

+### Manual Migration (Alternative - if needed)

+If you need to run migrations manually, you can access Render's Shell:

-1. After your service is deployed, go to the **Shell** tab in Render
+1. Go to your service in Render dashboard
+2. Click on the **Shell** tab (or look for "Open Shell" button)
-2. Run the migration commands:
+3. Run the migration commands:

 ```bash
 npm run db:migrate